 Production at the Westmin Resources Limited Myra Falls mine resumed in September, 1994 after a 16-month mining hiatus due to a labour dispute.
 During 1993 the mine operated at 1200 tonnes per day and produced 6760 tonnes of copper, 7928 tonnes of zinc, 274 kilograms (8800 oz) of gold and 3814 kilograms (122 600 oz) of silver.
 Reserves at January 1, 1994 were estimated by the company at 12.5 million tonnes grading 1.9% Cu, 0.5% Pb, 6.3% Zn, 45.6 g/t Ag and 2.1 g/t Au.
-Proven and probable reaerves in the Battle zone are estimated at 2.9 million tonnes grading 2.0% Cu, 0.4% Pb, 10.3% Zn, 0.9 g/t Au and 20 g/t Ag.
+Proven and probable reserves in the Battle zone are estimated at 2.9 million tonnes grading 2.0% Cu, 0.4% Pb, 10.3% Zn, 0.9 g/t Au and 20 g/t Ag.
 The nearby Gap zone contains additional proven and probable reserves of 714 000 tonnes grading 1.5% Cu, 0.9% Pb, 10.6% Zn, 2.5 g/t Au and 121.2 g/t Ag.
 Westmin has begun development of the Battle/Gap zone with production scheduled for spring 1995.
 The Zn-Au-Ag-rich Battle ore will be blended with copper-rich ore from the H-W zone.
 Over the next five years Westmin plans to mine approximately 6.5 million tonnes of ore grading 1.7% Cu, 6.1% Zn, 1.7 g/t Au and 39 g/t Ag.
 The company estimates that less than 40% of the property has been 'properly' explored.
-Over the next five years it plans to spend \$2.7 million aunually on exploration, especially testing the Trumpeter zone where drilling is anticipated for November 1994.
+Over the next five years it plans to spend \$2.7 million annually on exploration, especially testing the Trumpeter zone located at the eastern end of the Myra Falls mining operations.
+Drilling late in 1994 extended the zone at least 75 metres to the northwest of previously known mineralization.
+In addition drilling also encountered two well mineralized zones above the Trumpeter zone; felsic fragmental hostrocks are very similar in nature to the Block 43 ore in the H-W mine approximately 1-kilometre to the west.
+If this upper zone turns out to be an extension of Block 43, it has significant tonnage implications for the eastern end of the H-W mine.
+The company plans to continue the drilling program to test the western extensions of the Trumpeter zone.

 At the Gibraltar Mines Limited Gibraltar (McLeese Lake) mine, mining and milling resumed in September 1994.
-Operations had been suspended on December 1, 1993 due to lower copper prices.
+Operations had been suspended on December 1, 1993 due to low copper prices.
 Full production, with 277 employees, and shipping of concentrate will begin by year end.
-Production at a daily milling rate of 38 900 tonaes in 1993 totalled 22 492 tonnes of copper.
+Production at a daily milling rate of 38 900 tonnes in 1993 totalled 22 492 tonnes of copper.
 The company estimated reserves at January 1, 1994 at 170.1 million tonnes grading 0.301% Cu and 0.0095% Mo.
 The improved price of copper, the lower value of the Canadian dollar, cost reductions, together with the cooperation and contributions from the B.C.
 Job Protection Commissioner, the B.C.
 Ministry of Energy, Mines and Petroleum Resources, B.C.
 Hydro and the Cariboo Regional District, led to the decision for resumption of operations.
 The mill will process about 44 000 tonnes of ore a day, producing about 27 million kilograms of copper annually.
-Gibraltar has acquired the GM claims on the east (Pollyanna) side of the property and diamond drilling is expanding the mserves in this nrea.
+Gibraltar has acquired the GM claims on the east (Pollyanna) side of the property and diamond drilling is expanding the reserves in this area.